How does the AVERAGEA function (DAX) work?

 - The values that evaluates to TRUE count as 1

-- The values that evaluate to FALSE count as 0
+- Values that evaluate to FALSE count as 0

 - The values that contain non-numeric text count as 0